 That being said, you can save money by buying second-hand equipment.
 Some restaurants buy equipment to test out new items on the menu.
 If these items are not a hit, then the equipment can sit there, be almost as good as new, and provide no value to their original owners.
 This is where you can take it off their hands at a very reduced cost.

 You will want to find an affordable POS system with the restaurant management system features you need to operate a food truck.
 Having a reliable point of sale system will help keep your inventory, sales, and taxes in order.

-As your truck is your most significant initial expense, you can save money through maintaining it properly and therefore making sure that you squeeze every ounce of value out of it as possible.
-Get your truck serviced regularly (at least once a year) and make sure that seemingly minor issues are seen to as soon as they are noticed.
+As your truck is your most significant initial expense, you can save money by maintaining it properly and therefore making sure that you squeeze every ounce of value out of it as possible.
+Get your truck serviced regularly (at least once a year) and make sure that seemingly minor issues are seen as soon as they are noticed.
 If you do this, then your truck could last you decades, making the initial outlay seem a lot more reasonable.